stepanataccolade/docsv2/sources/ci_configure.md

 ### Email notifications

 By default, we send email notifications to the last committer and project owner when a build fails, or the status changes from failed to passed.
 We get the email address from your source control management system (GitHub/Bitbucket).

+Adding email notifications through UI (Subscription settings) is not required.

 To customize email notifications, use the yml structure below: